 The Commonwealth of Massachusetts requires health insurance for all full and three-quarter time students.

-Participation in this plan may be waived if a student certifies prior to August 1 that the coverage offered by an alternative program is comparable to the plan offered by Williams.
+Participation in this plan may be waived if a student certifies by August 1 that the coverage offered by an alternative program is comparable to the plan offered by Williams.
 Questions about the plan or online waiver/enrollment process should be directed to Gallagher Student Health.

 Term Bill Payments